mahithkumar/spark_car_crash_analysis_bcg/README.md

 ## Overview

 The Car Crash Spark Application is a data processing application built with Apache Spark that analyzes car crash data to extract valuable insights related to accidents.
-The application leverages Spark's distributed computing capabilities to efficiently process large datasets, making it suitable for data engineering and analytics tasks in the automotive safety domain.
+The application leverages Spark's distributed computing capabilities to efficiently process large datasets, making it suitable for data engineering and analytics tasks.

-## Features
+## Analysis

 - Count crashes involving males greater than 2.
 - Analyze two-wheeler accidents.